 Follow this road all the way to the town of Cardak, and then turn right onto Çardak Köyü İç Yolu.
 At the end of the road turn left onto the highway, Nevşehir Niğde Yolu/D765.

 You want to follow this road all the way to Derinkuyu.
-You will go through Kaymakli, but keep going another 10 minutes to Derinkuyu.
+You will go through Kaymakli, but keep going for another 10 minutes to Derinkuyu.

 Once you are in the town center you’ll see signs for the Underground City, but it’s pretty much directly in the center.
 The town is laid out like a circle, so park up in the middle and you’ll be able to find it.